 Storing, Transferring, and Selling FIO Domains

 All FIO Domains are non-fungible tokens, which means they can be freely transferred between accounts, users, and wallets as with any other crypto asset.

 Future functionality will enable selling a FIO Domain through the use of a built-in escrow smart contract, in which both the domain owner and the buyer deposits their respective NFT and payment before transfer of the domain to the new owner is executed.

 A number of projects are underway with the goal of creating a decentralized domain name space system for the World Wide Web.
 Should any of those projects become recognized in the community as the primary decentralized domain space, then the Foundation’s vision is that the FIO Protocol will hopefully endeavor to work collaboratively with them, though such a decision will be up to the protocol Block Producers.
 Specifically, FIO domains do not currently have the concept of a Top Level Domain (e.g., .com, .org, .net, .io) but such a construct could be added in the future to the notion of a FIO Crypto Handle and a unique TLD for FIO Crypto Handles registered for the FIO Protocol enabling FIO Crypto Handles to work seamlessly with a decentralized domain name space.

 If the renewal fee for a FIO Domain is not paid by its expiration date, the following restrictions will be placed on the domain and addresses on that domain:

 |Days after expiration date||Domain actions disallowed||Address actions disallowed|

 |0 - 30||set_fio_domain_public||register_fio_address|

 It’s important to note that anyone can renew a domain as long as they are willing to pay the renewal fee.
-This ensures that users with FIO Addresses on abandoned domain, can continue to use it.
+This ensures that users with FIO Crypto Handles on abandoned domain, can continue to use it.